-Certain provisions of the Federal Food, Drug and Cosmetic Act govern the preparation, handling, storage, marketing and distribution of pharmaceutical products.
-This law exempts many pharmaceuticals and medical devices from federal labeling and packaging requirements as long as they are not adulterated or misbranded and are dispensed in accordance with, and pursuant to, a valid prescription.
-Since the passage of DQSA, the U.S. Food and Drug Administration ("FDA") directly regulates outsourcing facilities but does not directly regulate non-outsourcing facility-pharmacies.
-Nevertheless, FDA will attempt to assert jurisdiction over pharmacies or compounding pharmacies which the agency believes act outside the scope of traditional pharmacy practice.
-In addition, the Federal Food, Drug, and Cosmetic Act ("FDCA") governs pharmaceutical products' movement in interstate commerce.
+Certain provisions of the Federal Food, Drug and Cosmetic Act ("FDCA") govern the preparation, handling, storage, marketing and distribution of pharmaceutical products.
+This law exempts many pharmaceuticals and medical devices we dispense from certain federal requirements as long as they are not adulterated or misbranded and are dispensed in accordance with, and pursuant to, a valid prescription.

+Since the passage of DQSA, the U.S. Food and Drug Administration ("FDA") directly regulates outsourcing facilities, but does not directly regulate nonoutsourcing facilities or pharmacies.
+Outsourcing facilities are pharmacies that are engaged in sterile compounding of drugs that are not for an individually identifiable patient.
+As such, these outsourcing facilities are subject to a standard relating to sterilization and the physical facility that are the same as pharmaceutical manufacturers ("cGMP").
+Because we only fill prescriptions pursuant to valid prescriptions for individually identifiable patients, we do not qualify as an outsourcing facility, and therefore, should not be required to comply with the cGMP standards.
+The FDA has been conducting inspections of pharmacies that engage in compounding, including ours, and has been attempting to apply the cGMP standards even though those pharmacies are not outsourcing facilities.
+While the FDA has issued reports following their surveys, to date, no enforcement action has been taken against us.
+We cannot predict what further actions the FDA may take.
+We believe our operations are in compliance with applicable laws and that the requirements for outsourcing facilities are not applicable to our operations.
+We cannot predict the impact of increased scrutiny on or new regulation of compounding pharmacies.

+In addition, the FDCA governs pharmaceutical products' movement in interstate commerce.
 The FDA has begun scrutinizing more closely compounding pharmacies' operations and compounded pharmaceuticals' movement in interstate commerce.
+Specifically, the FDA has proposed regulations that could have the effect of limiting our ability to ship prescriptions out of state by pharmacies that hold valid licenses but do not comply with cGMP standards.
+We do not know if these regulations, as proposed, will be adopted, but if they are, we will likely need to modify our operations to comply.
 While we cannot predict the new regulatory environment under the DQSA, we believe we comply in all material respects with all applicable requirements of a non-outsourcing-facility pharmacy.

+Infusion services

-The Company's health care services offerings do not fall under the jurisdiction of FDA.
-However, certain medical devices (infusion pumps) essential to the company's infusion services are governed by the FDCA and regulated by FDA.
+Certain medical devices (e.g., infusion pumps) essential to the company's infusion services are governed by the FDCA and regulated by FDA.
 An infusion pump, like any medical device, is subject to failure.
 Since 2010, due to the relatively large number of adverse events associated with the use of infusion pumps, FDA has begun to change its approach to overseeing infusion pumps.
-Changes have included introducing higher levels of scrutiny, intensifying manufacturer engagement and bolstering user education / adverse event reporting.
-The shifting regulatory climate around infusion pumps, the requirement to maintain high levels of proficiency in using and training patients in the safe use of infusion pumps and, finally, the need to stay current in infusion pump design and "best practices" present elements of risk.
+Changes have included introducing higher levels of scrutiny, intensifying manufacturer engagement and bolstering user education and adverse event reporting.
+The shifting regulatory climate around infusion pumps; the requirement to maintain high levels of proficiency in using and training patients in the safe use of infusion pumps; cybersecurity issues, including modification and misuse of infusion pumps, and unauthorized use of information that is stored on or accessed from infusion pumps; and, finally, the need to stay current in infusion pump design and "best practices," present elements of risk.
 Nevertheless, we believe we comply in all material respects with all applicable requirements and that our employees are adequately trained and equipped to use these devices.